falcosecurity/falco-website/content/en/docs/install-operate/installation.md

     yum update -y
     ```

-4. Install some required dependencies that are needed to build the kernel module and the BPF probe
+4. Install some required dependencies that are needed to build the kernel module and the eBPF probe

     ```bash
     # If necessary install it using: `yum install epel-release` (or `amazon-linux-extras install epel` in case of amzn2), then `yum install make dkms`.
     yum install -y dkms make
     # If the package was not found by the below command, you might need to run `yum distro-sync` in order to fix it.
 Rebooting the system may be required.
     yum install -y kernel-devel-$(uname -r)
-    # If you use falcoctl driver loader to build the BPF probe locally you need also clang toolchain
+    # If you use falcoctl driver loader to build the eBPF probe locally you need also clang toolchain
     yum install -y clang llvm
     # You can install also the dialog package if you want it
     yum install -y dialog
     ```

-    > _Note_: You don't need to install these deps if you want to use the modern BPF probe
+    > _Note_: You don't need to install these deps if you want to use the modern eBPF probe

 5. Install the Falco package